| |

 important than precision.
 In fraud detection, precision (avoiding false

 positives) might be prioritized.
+Furthermore, it's often

 beneficial to look at multiple metrics to get a comprehensive understanding of